1996 Elizabeth II Gold Proof Half Sovereign

 Between 1985 and 1997, British money, including Half Sovereigns featured a portrait of Her Majesty Queen Elizabeth II by renown sculptor Raphael Maklouf to the obverse.
 His effigy shows the Queen wearing the George IV State Diadem.
 Maklouf's initials can be seen on the truncation of her neck.

-Just 4,900 of these gold proof Half Sovereigns were issued in 1995.
+Just 5,730 of these gold proof Half Sovereigns were issued by The Royal Mint in 1996.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.